Aperiodicity, rotational tiling spaces and topological space groups: Useful fibrations

 \section{Useful fibrations}

+Our initial goal is to analyse the topology of the rotational hull $\Om_r$.
+To this end, in this section we introduce various fibre bundles which relate the topology of $\Om_r$ to the simpler translational hull $\Om_t$ and the action of the point group $G$ on it.
+In so doing we also introduce a further space, denoted $\Om_G$, the homotopy quotient of $\Om_t$ by the action of $G$.

+Although our original motivation for $\Om_G$ was simply as a useful subsidiary space in studying $\Om_r$, its homotopy theory appears to be of fundamental importance, as we shall see in Section \ref{sec: homotopy}.
+We thus advise the reader to interpret the results of this section as relating the topologies of $\Om_r$ and $\Om_G$, our spaces of interest, to other spaces, namely the translational hull and various homogeneous spaces, which have been more widely studied.

 The action of $\SO(d)$ on $\Omega_r$ is not free, nor is that of $G$ on $\Omega_t$.
-Indeed, what is of interest is that there can be tilings fixed by non-trivial rotational symmetries: it is precisely these which stop $\Om_r$ from being the simple product $\Om_t\times \SO(d)$.
+Indeed, tilings fixed by non-trivial rotational symmetries are of particular interest: it is precisely these which stop $\Om_r$ from being the simple product $\Om_t\times \SO(d)$.
 Topologically, however, it is easier to work with free actions, and a standard way of converting the $G$-action on $\Om_t$ into a free action is to add an additional factor upon which $G$ does act freely.